sourcegraph/handbook/content/departments/product-engineering/process/planning.md

   - Can be unambiguously measured and evaluated (so there is no disagreement about whether we have achieved success)
 - A concrete set of deliverables we believe will solve the problem (so we can detect/manage dependencies and do capacity planning)

+In practice, the definition of succeess is defined first and then there is additional work that needs to be done to figure out what the delivery plan is to achieve that success.
+The team might need to collect customer feedback, dig in to metrics, or build prototypes as a first step.
+This exploration is normal, healthy, and part of planning and execution!

-This definition applies recursively and fractically at every layer of a plan (for example: company plan, product/eng department plan, org plan, team plan) for a given unit of time (year, quarter, week).
+This definition applies recursively at every layer of a plan (for example: company plan, product/eng department plan, org plan, team plan) for a given unit of time (year, quarter, week).

 ### Planning is iterative